Leading UV divergences of quantum corrections to K\"ahler superpotential in general $\mathcal{N}=1$ chiral model: Conclusions

 \subsection{Acknowledgements}

-The authors are grateful to D.I.
-Kazakov, I.L.
-Buchbinder, S.V.
-Ketov and D.V.
-Bykov for useful comments and discussions.
+R.M.
+Iakhibbaev and D.M.
+Tolkachev thank the CERN Theoretical Physics Department for their hospitality during the preparation of this work.
+The authors are grateful to D.V.
+Bykov, D.I.
+Kazakov, S.V.
+Ketov and for useful comments and discussions.
+The authors are thankful to I.L.
+Buchbinder for numerous discussions and attracting attention to Refs. \cite{Buchbinder:1999sk,Buchbinder:1999jw,Buchbinder:1999ui}.
 A. I. Mukhaeva’s work is supported by the Foundation for the Advancement of Theoretical Physics and Mathematics BASIS, No 24-1-4-36-1.